| |

 Can autistic children fly on airplanes?

 Autistic children can fly on all airplanes and airlines.
-However, it is crucial to communicate with the airline any specific accommodations that your child may need.
-The Transportation Security Association (TSA) provides a service (TSA Cares) that provides additional assistance for passengers with medical or neurodivergent conditions.
-Visit the link ahead of time and you can even call ahead
+However, it is crucial to communicate with the airline about any specific accommodations that your child may need.
+The Transportation Security Administration (TSA) provides a service (TSA Cares) that provides additional assistance for passengers with medical or neurodivergent conditions.
+Visit the link ahead of time, and you can even call ahead

 Frontier Airlines: The Good, Bad, and Ugly

-We are accustomed to autism family travel.
+We are accustomed to traveling with an autistic family member.
 We’ve flown Frontier Airlines many times to Orlando and Denver.
-The experience has usually been tolerable but occasionally we’ve had a rough time.
+The experience has usually been tolerable, but occasionally we’ve had a rough time.

 On one particular flight, I flew alone with both boys.
 My son was particularly frustrated with his earphones and kept unplugging them.
-The iPads volume was low, but the flight attendant became angry and yelled directly at my son to plug in the headphones.
-He became extremely agitated and was vocalizing and stimming.
+The iPad’s volume was low, but the flight attendant became angry and yelled directly at my son to plug in the headphones.
+He became extremely agitated, vocalizing and stimming.
 She demanded that he calm down and that I hold him to quiet and soothe him.

 If you know anything about autism, you know that sometimes holding someone during an emotional outburst is one of the worst triggers.
 In his case, he buried his face in my chest and blocked out the noise and lights, but this could have ended very badly.
 Autism doesn’t let my sweet son choose how to process the flow of sensory information.